neuroinformatics-unit/gsoc/GSoC-2025/Datashuttle: Allow Google Drive or AWS as remote storage (Shrey).md

 - **Availability**

     I have a summer break from my university and I am mostly free during the period from May 15 to August 1.
 For the month of August, I have a few classes but I can manage my time to work on the project.
+I am available for about 30-35 hours every week.

 ## GSoC